khaTruongIT/interview-web/FileMarkdown/Wev-EN.md

 These protocols represent just a small part of the extensive set of protocols that facilitate communication and data transfer across networks.
 Each protocol serves a specific purpose and is used in various applications and services on the internet.

+6. `What is proxy`

+The term "proxy" can refer to different concepts depending on the context, but in the context of computer networks and web development, a proxy commonly refers to a server or software application that acts as an intermediary between a user's device (client) and the destination server.
+Here are a couple of common types of proxies:

+1. **Network Proxy:**
+   - A network proxy is an intermediate server that sits between a client (e.g., a computer or smartphone) and the destination server.
+It acts on behalf of the client to make requests to the server or receive responses from the server.

+   - **Use Cases:**
+     - **Content Filtering:** Proxies can be used to filter or block content based on policies set by network administrators.
+     - **Anonymity:** Proxies can hide the client's IP address, providing a level of anonymity.
+     - **Caching:** Proxies can cache frequently requested content, reducing the load on the destination server and improving performance.

+2. **Web Proxy:**
+   - A web proxy specifically focuses on handling HTTP requests, acting as an intermediary between a client and a web server.
+It can modify requests and responses, enabling various functionalities.

+   - **Use Cases:**
+     - **Access Control:** Web proxies can restrict access to certain websites or types of content.
+     - **Logging:** Proxies can log web activity for analysis or auditing purposes.
+     - **Security:** Proxies can provide an additional layer of security by filtering out malicious content.

+3. **Reverse Proxy:**
+   - A reverse proxy is positioned on the server side and handles requests on behalf of one or more servers.
+Clients interact with the reverse proxy, which then forwards requests to the appropriate server and returns the response to the client.

+   - **Use Cases:**
+     - **Load Balancing:** Reverse proxies can distribute incoming requests across multiple servers to balance the load.
+     - **SSL Termination:** Reverse proxies can handle SSL/TLS encryption and decryption, offloading this task from backend servers.
+     - **Web Acceleration:** Reverse proxies can cache static content and compress data to improve website performance.

+4. **API Proxy:**
+   - In the context of web development and APIs, an API proxy is a server or middleware that sits between client applications and a backend API server.
+It can be used for various purposes, including security, monitoring, and customization of API requests and responses.

+   - **Use Cases:**
+     - **Security:** API proxies can enforce authentication, authorization, and encryption for API requests.
+     - **Monitoring:** Proxies can collect metrics, logs, and analytics on API usage.
+     - **Transformation:** Proxies can modify or transform API requests and responses to suit the needs of client applications.

+In summary, a proxy acts as an intermediary between clients and servers, facilitating various functionalities such as security, anonymity, content filtering, load balancing, and performance optimization, depending on its type and use case.

 # JAVASCRIPT

 ECMAScript 2015, also known as ES6 (ECMAScript 6) or ECMAScript 2015, is a significant update to the JavaScript language specification.
 It introduced several new features, syntax enhancements, and improvements to make JavaScript more powerful, expressive, and easier to work with.
 Some of the key features introduced in ES6 include: